CaleyD/FrontEndGuidelines/README.md

 </table>
 ```

+### Forms

+* Use label fields to label each form field, the `for` attribute should associate itself with the input field, so users can click the labels.

+### General Markup Guidelines

+The following are general guidelines for structuring your HTML markup.
+Authors are reminded to always use markup which represents the semantics of the content in the document being created.

+* Use actual `p` elements for paragraph delimiters as opposed to multiple `br` tags.

+* Make use of `dl` (definition lists) and `blockquote`, when appropriate.
+* Items in list form should always be housed in a `ul`, `ol`, or `dl`, never a set of `div`s or `p`s.

+* Use microformats and/or Microdata where appropriate, specifically hCard and adr.
+* ?Always use title-case for headers and titles.?
+Do not use all caps or all lowercase titles in markup, instead apply the CSS property text-transform:uppercase/lowercase.

 ## CSS

 The second component of a web page is the presentation information contained in the Cascading Style Sheet (CSS.)
 Web browsers successful implementation of CSS has given web authors site-wide control over the look and feel of their web sites.